1003160954/Urban-vegetation-cooling-depends-on-marginal-greenness-returns/README.md

 This project is a **Google Earth Engine + Google Colab/Python** workflow.
 It is not a packaged Python library and is not intended to be installed with `pip install`.

+The variable-level GeoTIFF inventory, including spatial and temporal metadata for the exported stacks, is available through Figshare at https://doi.org/10.6084/m9.figshare.32494290.

 ## Research Questions

 The central research questions are: